metacpan/metacpan-cpan-extracted/distros/A/App-BorgRestore/README.md

     Enable debug messages.

+- **--quiet**

+    Reduce output by showing only show warnings and above (errors).

+- **--detail**

+    Output additional detail information with some operations.
+Refer to the specific options for more information.
+Currently only works with **--list**

+- **--json**

+    Output JSON instead of human readable text with some operations.
+Refer to the specific options for more information.
+Currently only works with **--list**

 - **--update-cache**, **-u**

     Update the lookup database.
 You should run this after creating or removing a backup.